Third stop of Kite-Surf tour returns to Dakhla as margins between the leaders shrink after shuffling of pack

 The race for the Qatar Airways GKA Kite-Surf World Championship title is set to hot up when the tour returns to Morocco for a mid-season showdown in Dakhla’s long right-hand point-break.

-Current men’s world champion, Cape Verdean Airton Cozzolino (ITA), remains tops the rankings by a few points, just ahead of Benetton.
+Current men’s world champion, Cape Verdean Airton Cozzolino (ITA), remains top of the rankings by a few points, just ahead of Gabriel Benetton (BRA).
 But Cozzolino’s surprising quarter-final exit in Germany left him with a fifth-place finish and cut his advantage at the top.

 Surprise defeat